The TC-RAMS research team led by Professor Michael M. Bell is focused on improving our understanding and prediction of high-impact extreme weather

-Colorado State University has issued forecasts of Atlantic basin hurricane activity since 1984.
-Following the pioneering work of Prof. William Gray, our group continues the long CSU tradition in forecasting with continually improving techniques for predicting tropical cyclone activity powered by new research.
+Colorado State University is a world leader in hurricane research and forecasting.
+Our group continues the long CSU tradition in hurricane forecasting with continually improving techniques for predicting tropical cyclone activity powered by cutting-edge new research.

 What's happening in the group